aws-samples/aws-database-acceleration-toolkit/docs/deployment.md

-This section demonstrate how you can leverage DAT to provision new cluster.
+This section demonstrates how you can leverage DAT to provision new cluster.

 ## Prerequisites